Yutaka OIWA, Ph. D.

 These days, security holes caused by program bugs introduces critical situations such as information leakage (e.g. credit card numbers) or service interruptions.
 I am currently working on safe execution methods of programs.

-Especially, I am constructing a Fail-Safe ANSI C Compiler, which prevents all kinds of memory-corruption attacks (such as buffer overrun exploits) for full ANSI C language.
+Especially, I constructed the Fail-Safe ANSI C Compiler, which prevents all kinds of memory-corruption attacks (such as buffer overrun exploits) for full ANSI C90 language.

-Those protocols, implementations of the protocols, or the implementation of the application itself are tends to contain many bugs or defects, which sometimes cause security vulnerabilities.
-I analyze such vulnerabilities, report those to the developers, and tries to summarize the fundamental and effective approaches to prevent such vulnerabilities.
+Protocols, implementations of the protocols, or the implementation of the application on the Internet often contain many bugs or defects, which sometimes cause security vulnerabilities.
+We analyze such vulnerabilities, report those to the developers, and tries to summarize the fundamental and effective approaches to prevent such vulnerabilities.